Bylaws

 SECTION ONE: WHO MAY APPLY

-Any individual who is above the age of eighteen (18) years, who is a resident of the United States, and who agrees with the purpose of this Organization, as outlined in Article Two, may apply for membership within the Socialist Rifle Association.
+Any individual who is above the age of eighteen (18) years, who is a resident of the United States, and who agrees with the purpose of this Organization, may apply for membership within the Socialist Rifle Association.

 An application may be denied on the following character grounds: